joaormorais/joaormorais/README.md

 <div align="left">
 I'm a 24-year-old Software Engineer from Coimbra, Portugal.

-I hold a degree in Software Engineering and am currently working full-time in Java and Liferay development.
+I hold a degree in Software Engineering and am currently working full-time as a fullstack developer.

 This space showcases a mix of my personal projects and academic work, where I explore creative solutions and sharpen my skills across various technologies.
 Feel free to check them out!
 </div>